Skip to content

 sudo systemctl start waveledger-*

-All on-chain state is gone (balances, contracts, message history, approvals).
-In-memory messenger state (sessions, invites) was already gone the moment you stopped the process.
+All on-chain state is destroyed (balances, contracts, message history, approvals).
+In-memory messenger state (sessions, invites) was lost the moment the process stopped.

 Monitoring + alerting